How to Remove Popcorn/Stucco and Flatten Your Ceilings

 Removing stucco/popcorn and flattening your ceilings can be one of the more satisfying jobs in ones home decorating project.
 However, there are several steps you need to follow in order for it to be done properly

-Removing stucco from your ceilings is probably one of the messiest jobs in residential painting.
+Removing stucco from your ceilings is probably one of the messiest jobs i

 - The next step is to scrape or try to remove any stucco from the ceilings.
 This can be done with either scrapers, putty knives, or anything you can remove it with, and at the same time not ruining the existing surfaces.